Research and Design Lead

 A move to Wellington in 2000 saw her set up and lead a very successful professional development division of Learning Media.
 With a team of 30 plus educators she led national professional learning projects in literacy and assessment that had a demonstrable impact on teacher practices and learner outcomes.
 It was in this context that she undertook her PhD study on sustaining learner gains made through shifts in teacher and school practices.

 Pam has worked internationally and nationally on many education panels, groups and projects.
 As a principal consultant, she partnered with Whanganui Iwi to co-design and implement an iwi-led education response in that rohe.
-Pam was supported to be critically conscious of the decisions being made in education, recognising where power and privilege impacted, and then how tino rangatiratanga could be achieved in local curriculum design.
+Pam was supported to be critically conscious of the decisions being made in education, recognising where power and privilege impact, and then how tino rangatiratanga could be achieved in local curriculum design.

 She has applied this significant learning in her most recent roles as senior manager at the Teaching Council and then chief adviser at the Ministry of Education working in system design for sector capability-building.